treasure-data/prestogres/README.md

                     rewrite queries       run custom functions
             |                                   |
             +-----------------------------------+
                          Prestogres
 ```

 1. pgpool-II recives a query from clients pgpool-II is patched.
 2. pgpool-II rewrites the query to `SELECT run_presto_as_temp_table(..., '...original SELECT query...')`
-2. `run_presto_as_temp_table` function implemented in PostgreSQL runs the query on Presto
+2. PostgreSQL runs the custom function `run_presto_as_temp_table` and it runs the query on Presto

 Prestogres package installs patched pgpool-II but doesn't install PostgreSQL.
 You need to install PostgreSQL (with python support) separately.